milestonesys/mipsdk-samples-protocol/AlarmsRestApiPython/README.md

 title: Alarms REST API - Python
 ---

-# RESTful Alarms API - Python [BETA]
+# RESTful Alarms API - Python

 This sample shows how to trigger and retrieve alarms from a Python application.

 The sample gets an OAuth token, triggers an alarm, retrieves the alarm by id and retrieves all stored alarms with their metadata.

-The RESTful Alarms API is in beta version.
-I.e., both the API and this sample might change without preserving backwards compatibility as long as it is in beta.

 ## Prerequisites